dmwm/tutorials/environ/vm-setup.rst

    If you develop a server with secrets, grab them now.
 You only need the secrets for the servers you manage, such as ``/data/auth/t0wmadatasvc/t0auth.py``.
-However you do not need this at all - you can just run *step 7*, which will then create dummy auth info, which you can then overwrite with real data.
+However you do not need this at all - you can just proceed to next step, which will then create dummy auth info that you can then overwrite with real data.
 If you *do* create the auth directory, it must be adequately protected and ``_sw`` group readable, so do run all the chmod/chgrp commands shown below. ::

     mkdir -p /data/auth
+    mkdir -p /data/auth/wmcore
     mkdir -p /data/auth/myservice
     vi /data/auth/myservice/mysecret # e.g. /data/auth/t0wmadatasvc/t0auth.py
     # or grab them all: